je-suis-tm/graph-theory/README.md

 In the later chapter of this script, we will introduce Schelling’s model from sociology to investigate how the segregation is formed when multiple groups are presented in the system.
 Schelling’s model shows some unique traits such as <a href=https://github.com/je-suis-tm/graph-theory/blob/master/maximal%20clique.ipynb>maximal clique</a> when implemented on a random geometric graph.

 *Click <a href=https://github.com/je-suis-tm/graph-theory/blob/master/habitat%20competition.ipynb>here</a> to be redirected to the script.
-Please note this script is written in Julia*
+Please note this script is written in Julia.*

 ![alt text](https://github.com/je-suis-tm/graph-theory/blob/master/preview/schelling's%20model.gif)